What is the Best Form of Therapy in Phobia Treatment?

 Habituation is a form of non-associative learning in which a non-reinforced response to a trigger decreases after repeated or prolonged presentations to that trigger.
 Extinction refers to the fading away and eventual elimination of undesirable behaviours.

 Hence, habituation occurs when the brain becomes accustomed to a trigger after repeated exposure, leading to a decrease in fear response.
-Essentially, we become more comfortable in the presence of the fear as its effect on us becomes weaker and we come to realise that it is no longer a threat.
+The fear trigger feels less unpredictable and more familiar.
+Essentially, we become more comfortable in the presence of the fear as its effect on us becomes weaker, and we come to realise that it is no longer a threat.

 The Process of Change